“You don’t understand the basic assumptions of your own culture if your own culture is the only culture you know.” ― Alan Watts

 While you are engaging in this process, be sure to stop every 15 to 20 minutes.
 Check your emotions.
 Emotional checks will help you do more accurate research with less emotional stress.
 If you are not familiar with this type of quality check, follow the link to learn more.

 Believe it or not, this can be some intensive inner work.
-This is especially true if you deal with topics related to your own beliefs.
+It is especially true if you deal with topics related to your own beliefs.
 So, please stop and assess your emotional equilibrium.

 The Benefits of Comparative Analysis

-Exploring the beliefs of a foreign system is easier than investigating our own.
+Exploring the beliefs of a foreign system is more accessible than investigating our own.
 That’s because looking at other belief systems does not threaten our sacred ground.
-And so this is the value of undertaking a comparative religious study.
-We learn to see our sacred ground from a different perspective.
+And so, this is the value of undertaking a comparative religious study.
+We learn to see our holy ground from a different perspective.

-Gaining a new perspective is important for any religious devotee.
+Gaining a new perspective is essential for any religious devotee.
 It will keep you from slipping into extremist views that are harmful to others.
 It isn’t a coincidence that people have the same religion as their parents.
 The strategy of most religions is to indoctrinate children early in life.
-So, they have no other narrative to compare it with.
-They learn not to question the cultural narrative.
+So, they have no other narrative to compare it with their paradigm.
+They learn not to question our cultural folklore.

-It will open your eyes to the historical context, the similarities, and the contradictions.
-Understanding assumptions is a benefit.
+Knowledge of several systems will open your eyes to the historical context, the similarities, and the contradictions.
+Understanding assumptions is a huge benefit.
 It will help you see ethnic, racial, and gender prejudices.
-This will help you become a freethinker in a world full of followers.
+It will help you become a freethinker in a world full of followers.
 The value of conducting a comparative religious study is to open your mind to other possibilities.